jereodell/poetry/reversal.md

 A ghost of automobiles and semi-tractors litter the berm or
 the choke of sumac, briar and barbed fencing in a crumple

-(I have a story about you that is somewhat true.)
+(I have a story about you that is somewhat true)
 ends a narrative.
 Walk the way back.

 Three spans of life in three lands, later or before.
 My daughter's crib